It’s important to put the focus on “toxic emotions” rather than “toxic people” so we don’t further the shame broken individuals struggle with.

 People that deal with toxic emotions cannot be picked out from a crowd.
 In fact, you can be close with the person for months (some people longer) before any of their dysfunctions come to the surface.
 But, something will eventually trigger (hurt) them and you’ll witness their unhealthy response to pain.

 Related Article: 10 Emotional Needs That Destroy Relationships!

 Some toxic behaviors only show up as we get to know someone or see them in tense situation.
 After seeing their emotional responses, the person that once appeared “healthy” can leave us wondering what happened to the person we “thought” we knew.

 Humanity was created in the PERFECT image of God.
 If people were created perfectly then they can’t be toxic.
 Therefore, people are not toxic but they handle their emotions and impulses with toxic methods.
 Individuals with mental health problems have biological, cognitive, and other psychological deficits that inhibit the ability to have empathy, especially when there is choice between hurting themselves and others.

 Emotions are a normal part of life; it’s how we decide to deal with them that becomes toxic.

-While, some people learn how to mask their emotions and deal with them in away that “society” doesn’t deem dangerous, others don’t.
-The person with toxic coping mechanism has endured so much trauma that they are “incapable” of suppressing it in a way that is acceptable to society.
+While, some people learn how to mask their emotions and deal with them in a way that “society” doesn’t deem dangerous, others don’t.
+The person with negative coping mechanism has endured so much trauma that they are “incapable” of suppressing it in a way that is acceptable to society.

-The highly dysfunctional person most likely grew up in a home where they did not learn healthy strategies or “acceptable strategies such as anxiety that aren’t judged harshly” for emotional release.
+The highly dysfunctional person most likely grew up in a home where they did not learn healthy strategies or “acceptable strategies” for emotional release, such as numbing with excessive sleep which isn’t a coping method that is judged harshly.
 Or, the home didn’t help them address their emotions in a way that fit their unique mind and behavioral issues.